 Your appearance is also important before you start a job.
 When going in for an interview, it’s safer to dress more formally.
 For an office job, this might mean a suit (for men) or other formal business attire.

 Asking smart questions is often seen as a sign that you’re paying attention at work.
 If you’re confused about what is expected of you or have questions about a particular task, it is perfectly fine to ask your colleagues rather than trying to figure it out on your own.
 Choose a moment when your coworker or supervisor seems like they have some free time to clear up any doubts and make sure to thank them for their help.
-For more information on how to manage workplace interactions, Study NSW is offering a free workshop for international students covering business etiquette, workplace communication skills and employer expectations.

 Go for a handshake